professionalskiddar/Zenith-Automator/README.md

 - Click the **Start** button to engage the background listener loop.
 - *Note: Open-source safety notice—this code is 100% transparent and open-source.
 Because it interacts with system UI windows and background threads, Windows Defender may occasionally throw a false-positive malware flag during initial setup.*

+Please consider starring this if it helped you in anyway to help other people find it, thanks!